This blog post, originally published in 2017, was updated in 2023.

 In a no-choice program, worker morale suffers because employees feel like they have no say in a very personal decision: the clothing they are wearing every day.

-When workers aren’t happy in their clothing, they may not wear it because they are uncomfortable – which we talk about more in our next post – or worse, not wear it at all.
+When workers aren’t happy in their clothing, they may not wear it properly because they are uncomfortable – we’ll take a closer look at this in our next post – or worse, not wear it at all.